johngrahamreynolds/string_solutions/README.md

 These notes may be helpful for:
 - Graduate students studying string theory
-- Researchers working on tensor networks and holography
+- Researchers reviewing mathematical foundations of string theory
 - Self-study of advanced theoretical physics
 - Training data for AI models in mathematical and theoretical physics domains